-Students who no longer wish to attend a summer class must drop themselves from that class on MyUAlbany or in writing to the Office of Summer Sessions.
+Students who no longer wish to attend a summer class must drop themselves from that class in MyUAlbany or in writing to the Office of Summer Sessions.
 Nonattendance does not constitute a drop.
 Students who fail to drop their class remain liable for the tuition charges.
 Only dropping within the 0% liability period will cancel a tuition obligation.
 Students should refer to each session’s academic calendar or to the Tuition Liability Schedule for withdrawal dates without liability.

 Students may not informally audit any summer course.
 However, students may formally audit a course with instructor consent.
 All rules and regulations for formal audits can be found in the Auditing Courses section of this Bulletin.

 Policies Pertaining to Online Classes

 The University at Albany offers a variety of online classes during Summer Sessions.
 All academic regulations and policies apply equally to online courses.

 UAlbany courses are offered in the online format via Blackboard Learning System.
 Instructions for accessing an online course will be sent by email to each registered student prior to the start of the class.
 Students are not admitted to online classes after the first day of the course.

 All drop deadlines, including those involving tuition liability, apply to online courses.
 Students wishing to drop their online class must drop via MyUAlbany within the stated deadlines for the session.
 Nonattendance (not signing into the class) does not constitute a drop with a refund of tuition.
 Students must drop within the 0% liability period to obtain a refund.

 A blended (or hybrid) course, which is a combination of classroom and online learning, does not constitute a fully online course and the student is not entitled to non-resident tuition rates should they reside outside of New York State.
 Students should be aware of any class meetings prior to enrolling to ensure proper attendance.